4lisyd/4lisyd/README.md

 - 🔭 I’m currently working on my startup app, more specifically the UI.
 - 🌱 I’m currently learning data-science.
 - 👯 I’m looking to collaborate on startups.
-- 🤔 I’m looking for help with finding opportunities in app development as well as web development.
+- 🤔 I’m looking for help with finding opportunities in app development as well as data science.
 - 💬 Ask me about anything.
 - 📫 You can reach me on twitter or email.
 - ⚡ Goal: I'd like to travel the world while working remotely.